Rubology/encoded_token/EXAMPLE.md

 model and adding yet more methods to the `UserController`.

-While this example uses the Ruby on Rails framework, **EncodedToken** is build in pure Ruby and is completely framework agnostic.
+While this example uses the Ruby on Rails framework, **EncodedToken** is coded in pure Ruby and is completely framework agnostic.